JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/installation/tutorial.md

 ![](tutorial_2.png)

 Now go to the project manager by pressing the appropriate button in the activity bar.
-Since we are creating the first project, the project manager tab should be empty.
-Press the `Project Manager: Save Project` button, type a project name in the popup bar, and then press `Enter`.
+Since we are creating our first project, the project manager tab should be empty.
+Press the `Project Manager: Save Project` button, type a project name in the pop-up bar, and then press `Enter`.

 ![](tutorial_3.png)